jwodder/gamdam/README.rst

                                 git-annex repository, it will be initialized as one.

+-F FILE, --failures FILE        If any files fail to download, write their
+                                input records back out to ``FILE``

 -J INT, --jobs INT              Number of parallel jobs for ``git-annex
                                 addurl`` to use; by default, the process is instructed to use one job per CPU core.